- State of Wyoming

 - (307) 742-3717

 “I help clients protect their families and assets, in order to create lasting legacies for the future generations.”

 Practice Areas: Wealth Transfer & Preservation; Estate Planning (Wills, Revocable Living Trusts, Powers of Attorney, etc.); Business Formation; Probate; Trust Administrations; and Trust & Estate Litigation

 A Wyoming native, Marty L. Oblasser attended the University of Wyoming to obtain both her undergraduate and juris doctor degrees.
 Marty began her career as attorney in the Legacy Planning Department with a law firm in Casper, Wyoming.
 During that time, Marty successfully argued Utley v.
 Lankford, 2013 WY 65, before the Wyoming Supreme Court.
-In 2015, Marty became the managing partner with Wyoming’s oldest law firm, Corthell and King Law Office, P.C., and is currently licensed to practice law in the State of Wyoming as well as the United States District Court for the District of Wyoming.
-Additionally, Marty works for the Wyoming Supreme Court as the Project Manager for the installation of the Chancery Court.
-In the past, Marty has taught for the University of Wyoming’s College of Business.
+In 2015, Marty became the managing partner with Wyoming’s oldest law firm, Corthell and King Law Office, P.C.
+Over the years, Marty worked for the Wyoming Supreme Court as the Project Manager when implementing the Chancery Court and taught for the University of Wyoming’s College of Business.

 Marty, and her husband, Erik, reside in Laramie, Wyoming with their daughter and two dogs.
 They enjoy traveling, hunting, fishing, and generally all things outdoors.
 She also enjoys participating in the Big Brothers, Big Sisters program, serving on community boards, and providing pro bono legal services to those who cannot afford an attorney through the Equal Justice Wyoming program.